2026 ICD-10-CM Diagnosis Code P90Convulsions of newborn

 • Epileptic cry

-• Folinic acid responsive seizure syndrome
+• Folinic acid responsive developmental and epileptic encephalopathy

 • Hereditary cerebellar atrophy